Memphis, TN · Tennessee

 Memphis, TN Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Memphis.
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Memphis.

 Today's pollen count in Memphis

-Today in Memphis, Tennessee, the forecasted pollen level is high with an allergy index of 4.
-The primary allergen is Oak.
+Today in Memphis, Tennessee, the forecasted pollen level is none with an allergy index of 0.
+The primary allergen is None.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Memphis.
 Actual exposure can vary by neighborhood, weather, and time outdoors.